How to Play the Game of Rota (Roman Tic-Tac-Toe)

 We don't actually know the Roman name for it, but scholars call it Rota, Latin for "wheel."
-Rota boards were painted, scratched or scribbled everywhere that Romans went.
+Rota boards were painted, scratched, or scribbled everywhere that Romans went.
 It probably kept a lot of bored Roman soldiers busy.

 Scholars guess that Rota is a three-in-a-row game like tic-tac-toe.
-They have reconstruted the rules based on medieval games that look a lot like it.
+They have reconstructed the rules based on medieval games that look a lot like it.
 Just like tic-tac-toe?
 Not so fast!
 Rota can never end in a tie.

-Let me show you a real 2,000 year old gameboard, then I'll explain how to play the game.
+Let me show you a real 2,000-year-old gameboard; then I'll explain how to play the game.

 How to Play Rota

 How to Set Up for a Game of Rota (Two Players)

 - First, draw a circle.
 Draw a plus sign in it (+) and then an X.

 - Draw dots at the end of each line and in the middle where they coss.

 - Now you'll need pieces.
 You can use coins (different coins for each player), buttons, pebbles, or anything you like.